yoyosource/YAPION/docs/examples/basics/Output.md

         String stringPrettifiedOutput = yapionObject.toYAPION(new StringPrettifiedOutput()).getResult();

         try {
-            // '<FILE>' should be replaces by your file.
+            // '<FILE>' should be replaced by your file.
 The result will be written into the file directly yapionObject.toYAPION(new FileOutput(new File("<FILE>"))).close();

-            // '<FILE>' should be replaces by your file.
+            // '<FILE>' should be replaced by your file.
 The result will be written into the file directly and will be prettified yapionObject.toYAPION(new FilePrettifiedOutput(new File("<FILE>"))).close();

+            // '<FILE>' should be replaced by your file.
+The result will be written into the file directly and will be prettified yapionObject.toYAPION(new FileGZIPOutput(new File("<FILE>"))).close();
         } catch (IOException e) {
             // Ignored
         }